Flash may be gone, but building an HTML5 game can keep web games alive!

 With the above you can make awesome games that will run on modern web browsers on mobile and desktop, but some games might require more features, so there are more building blocks that you can add.

-Or you can use a third-party Backend-as-a-Service provider such as Firebase.
+Or you can use a third-party Backend-as-a-Service provider such as Firebase or Parse.
 Some have free versions you can use and they’ll start charging you once you surpass certain limits.
 Some of these providers are particularly focused on games, some are mostly conceived for mobile apps but can be used for games too.

 How to distribute an HTML5 game